zrparsons/learning-agentic-development-stock-app/COMMENTARY.md

 - Made some random changes around defaults and in other places.
 - left an unused import.
 - Still doesn't compile.

+## Prompt 3:
+Once again copy pasted the compilation errors from my shell and it once again gave an output that didn't compile.
+This was due to it refusing to fix one of the errors in the list and it simply hallucinating an import that was wrong and unnecessary.
+From here i decided i will just need to manually fix these errors.